-- 1. When a student has a concern or complaint respecting academic performance about the following issues, they must first informally approach the course instructor or faculty member to seek resolution: student evaluation, attendance, placement or other decisions made by an instructor or faculty member or committee member affecting grades or standing providing the complaint or decision being made was made or was purported to be made on academic grounds. - 2.
+- 1. When a student has a concern or complaint respecting academic performance about the following issues, they must first informally approach the course instructor or faculty member to seek resolution: student evaluation, attendance, placement, or other decisions made by an instructor or faculty member or committee member affecting grades or standing providing the complaint or decision being made was made or was purported to be made on academic grounds. - 2.
 Complaints about the quality of instruction should be directed to the Senior Academic Leader.
 Contact may be obtained from the Office of the Registrar. - 3.
-When a student has a concern or complaint respecting academic performance about the following issues, they must first informally approach the Office of the Registrar to seek resolution: accommodation of disability, admission, course challenge, course prerequisites, prior learning assessment and recognition, course load or course withdrawal. - 4.
+When a student has a concern or complaint respecting academic performance about the following issues, they must first informally approach the Office of the Registrar to seek resolution: accommodation of disability, admission, course challenge, course prerequisites, prior learning assessment and recognition, course load, or course withdrawal. - 4.
 If the student accepts the resolution to the matter, the matter will be deemed to be closed. - 5.
 The student has the right to appeal to the Registrar the decision of the instructor, Senior Academic Leader, or Office of the Registrar.
+Grades for final assignments only may be appealed beyond the level of the instructor, and must be appealed to the Registrar in writing, specifying the basis of appeal, within one month after the grade for the final assignment is posted in Moodle.
 The Registrar will meet with the student.
 Students may request and will be granted the right to have the presence of a third party, such as a peer, attend the meeting.
-If the student does not accept the proposed resolution of the matter, the student can appeal to the Academic Student Appeals Committee through the filing of a formal written application to the Office of the Registrar.
+If the student does not accept the proposed resolution of the matter, the PCU-WHS Academic Calendar 2025-2026

+- student can appeal to the Academic Student Appeals Committee through the filing of a formal written application to the Office of the Registrar.
 The student is to be informed in writing of the results of the meeting with the Registrar within a reasonably short timeframe. - 6.
 Appeal to the Academic Student Appeals Committee: The Chair of the Academic Student Appeals Committee will convene the committee to review the student appeal and the decision of that committee shall be final.
 All material concerning the allegations will be forwarded to the committee including the student's formal appeal at least 1 week before the committee meeting.